Table of Contents

 Tool selection

 When it comes to selecting a technology stack for automation testing there are a few challenges that companies may encounter.
 Some of these challenges include the need to find a tool that is user-friendly, affordable, has a learning curve that can be overcome relatively quickly, and is able to be integrated with other tools that a company already has.
+Understanding the various types of automation testing and their significance in the testing process is essential for appreciating how automation enhances efficiency and effectiveness compared to manual methods.

 The company also needs to consider the tools they already have in place, their current real-time needs, their ability to provide support for the tool, and whether the tool has the ability to be adopted for any future projects.